 Every household probably has a bottle or two of bleach that is used for laundry and cleaning, but is using bleach to clean cages safe?
 Will residual fumes harm your pet?
 Can you use bleach full strength?

 Bleach can be used to disinfect pet cages, but it cannot be used full strength and must be thoroughly rinsed before returning your pet to its habitat.
-A bleach solution can be made by mixing water and bleach together to get a 10% bleach solution.
+A bleach solution can be made by mixing water and bleach together to get a 10 percent bleach solution.

 Bleach to Water Ratios